Here we will learn how to graph linear inequalities and how to graphically represent the solution of a system of linear inequalities.

 So let’s shade the area below the line.

-Our solution now are the values on the line and all the values below that line.
+Our solution now is the values on the line and all the values below that line.

 Let’s have a second one: